How To Become A Life Coach

 Step 1: Discover your Niche

-Becoming an effective life coach hinges significantly on identifying and understanding your niche.
+Becoming an effective life coach starts with identifying and understanding your niche.
+It is the backbone of your coaching practice.

 A well-defined niche not only helps you attract the right clients but also sets the stage for developing tailored coaching strategies that address specific needs.